LordHo/2021_VRDL_HW1_BirdImagesClassification/report.md

 ## Introdunction

 The homework is to classify 200 species of birds.
 This problem is called fine-grained image classification.
 It's a hard problem in Computer Vision.
 The data provided from TA is similar as public dataset - [CUB-200-2011](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html), but it's not the same.
-In this homework, it need to use the SOTA model to achieve the high accuracy.
+In this homework, it need to use the state-of-the-art models to achieve the high accuracy.

 ## Data